How do I photograph my bike for sale?

 2) Correct light spectrum

 The light should not distort the color of the bike!
 This works best with natural light.
 You can also take good photos with artificial light, but the right lighting is necessary to get the right light spectrum.

 Natural light reproduces the colors of a bicycle realistically

 Artificial light may cause the color of the bike to be ambiguous

 3) Sufficient light

 There must be enough light!
 With simple cameras, if there is insufficient light, either the image will be too dark or the resolution will be too low.
 Details would then no longer be recognizable in the photo.

 Sufficient light, very good resolution for every detail on the bike

 It can be a wall or outside in nature, if the lighting conditions from points 2 and 3 are right, then you actually have a free choice of background.
 It is only important that the background lives up to its name: the focus should remain on the bicycle!
-Technically, this can easily be achieved by just keeping the bike optically in focus, but also by having the background textually or chromatically distractingly low.
+Technically, this can easily be achieved by just optically focusing the bike, but also by having the background textually or chromatically distracting.
 Any conspicuous objects therefore have no place in the background.